PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/preliminary-tasks.md

 PrestaShop does not support pre-release versioning yet.
 Any build of 1.7.6.0 will be identified as 1.7.6.0 regardless if the release is alpha, beta, RC or stable.
 {{% /notice %}}

-Check the following files and update them if necessary:
+Check the following files in build branch and update them if necessary:

 * `/install-dev/install_version.php`: